recruiterphp/recruiter/docs/recruiter-hooks.rst

 =============================
 recruiter_stept_back
 =============================
-| Questa funzione verrà invocata dal processo recruiter che perde la leadership.
+| This function will be invoked by the recruiter process that loses leadership.

-| Per maggiori informazioni su cosa significhi perdere la leadership vedere il capitolo relativo a :ref:`Geezer<geezer>`
+| For more information on what losing leadership means see the chapter on :ref:`Geezer<geezer>`

 .. code-block:: php